No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Actor:** Cybercriminal, malware
 - **Purpose:** To access the private keys
 - **Target:** Encrypted files where private keys are stored
-- **Action:** The actor copies the wallet files and then brute force guess the password(s) used to encrypt those files in some other location using brute force or some other means with a large amount of computing power
+- **Action:** The actor copies the wallet files and then brute force guesses the password(s) used to encrypt those files in some other location, possibly with a large amount of computing power
 - **Result of the action:** The actor gains access to the private keys stored in files
 - **Occurrence likelihood**: Medium
 - **Impact:** High